-Now I’m not advocating you rush out and install cameras around the project, even though this might provide interesting information.
-But, every good project manager, supervisor and construction manager knows what their crews are doing.
+Now I’m not advocating you rush out and install cameras around your construction projects, even though this might provide interesting information.
+But every good project manager, supervisor and construction manager knows what their crews are doing.
 They’re regularly in the field checking quality, safety and productivity.
 They know when someone in the crew is goofing off, arrived late or left early.
 Generally good managers have a decent relationship with their crews and know when something isn’t right.
 Are you a manager who sits in the office doing paperwork and attending meetings, or are you out in the field a couple of times in the day?

-I also know managers who can walk the field looking at the project, failing to see obvious problems because they aren’t really seeing.
+I also know some managers that walk the project but fail to see obvious problems because they aren’t really paying attention to what's going on.
 Maybe they don’t know any better, but often it’s just because they’re preoccupied with their own world – a world of telephone calls and meetings.

 How people can wreck your construction project and your company.